c3d/build/README.md

 Several environment variables control the behavior of `build`.
 The variables that can be configured are found at the beginning of `config.mk`.
+Note that all directory names should end with a trailing `/`.
-Some of the most useful include:
+Some of the most useful environment variables include:

 * `BUILDENV` specifies the build environment, for example `macosx-clang` when building on MacOSX with Clang.
 Parameters for